-The change in interest income for the current period compared to the prior period was primarily due to an increase in our average investment balances and an increase in interest rates.
+The change in interest income for the current period compared to the prior period was primarily due to an increase in our average investment balances.

 Other income and (expense), net

 Other income and (expense), net includes acquisition fees, loan fees, and various other income and expenses.